Broadest measuring range in Denmark for vacuum calibration

-Vacuum calibration from high vacuum and to atmospheric pressure makes the laboratory at FORCE Technology unique in Denmark.
-This is especially beneficial to the Danish industry, as both knowledge and resources are retained in Denmark.
+Vacuum calibration from high vacuum and to atmospheric pressure makes our laboratory unique in Denmark.
+This benefits the Danish industry, as knowledge and resources are retained in Denmark.

 The measuring range is thereby unique in Denmark, but with the accreditation, the laboratory obtains direct traceability to the international primary standard in Germany, making it competitive with foreign laboratories.